 Students are developing precision in the implementation of clinical technical skills.
 They implement a logical sequence of actions, they are coordinated and they give safe care.
 They need supervision with skills they have not previously mastered.
-Students work within agency policies/procedures.
-They adapt skills to fit individual patient needs and context of practice.
+As the course progresses, the time and speed are within reasonable limits so the beginning level of articulation is developing.
+Students review agency policy regarding skills.